-In an evaluation of neurodevelopmental outcomes in 374 infants ages 9 to 15 months who were exposed to HIV but who did not contract HIV, the adjusted mean scores on the language and social-emotional domains of the Bayley-III test were significantly lower for infants with perinatal exposure to atazanavir than for infants exposed to other drugs.26,27 In a study of language assessments among 792 children (ages 1 to 2 years) who were exposed to HIV but who did not contract HIV, children with atazanavir exposure had an increased risk of late language emergence at age 12 months (aOR = 1.83; 95% CI, 1.10–3.04) compared to children without atazanavir exposure, but the association was not significant at 24 months.28
+In an evaluation of neurodevelopmental outcomes in 374 infants aged 9 to 15 months who were exposed to HIV but who did not contract HIV, the adjusted mean scores on the language and social-emotional domains of the Bayley-III test were significantly lower for infants with perinatal exposure to ATV than for infants who were exposed to other drugs.28,29 In a study of language assessments among 792 children aged 1 to 2 years who were exposed to HIV but who did not contract HIV, children with ATV exposure had an increased risk of late language emergence at age 12 months (aOR 1.83; 95% CI, 1.10–3.04) compared to children without ATV exposure, but this association was not significant at 24 months.30

-Hypoglycemia (glucose <40 mg/dL) that could not be attributed to maternal glucose intolerance, difficult delivery, or sepsis has been reported in three of 38 atazanavir-exposed infants with glucose samples collected during the first day of life.
-All three hypoglycemic infants’ glucose samples were adequately collected and processed in a timely fashion.1 This finding of infant hypoglycemia is similar to a prior report in which two of 14 infants exposed to PIs (nelfinavir, saquinavir, and indinavir) developed hypoglycemia during the first day of life; both infants with hypoglycemia had been exposed to nelfinavir.29
+Hypoglycemia (glucose <40 mg/dL) that could not be attributed to maternal glucose intolerance, difficult delivery, or sepsis was reported in three of 38 ATV-exposed infants who had glucose samples collected during the first day of life.
+All three hypoglycemic infants’ glucose samples were adequately collected and processed in a timely fashion.1 This report of infant hypoglycemia is similar to a prior report in which two of 14 infants who were exposed to PIs (nelfinavir, saquinavir, and indinavir) developed hypoglycemia during the first day of life; both infants with hypoglycemia had been exposed to nelfinavir.31

 |Formulation||Dosing Recommendationsa||Use in Pregnancy|

 Note: ATV must be combined with low-dose RTV boosting in pregnancy.

 |Standard Adult Doses